 In preparation for the invasion over the next several months, the Allies stuffed the southeastern corner of Britain with thousands of tanks, aircraft, jeeps, and approximately three million soldiers.
 The American General Dwight D. Eisenhower was chosen for the overall command of the operation, Operation Overlord.
-American soldiers made up the bulk of the invasion force.
-After some weather delays, the invasion—known as the Normandy or D-Day Invasion—began on June 6, 1944.
+American

 After D-Day, the Allies fought hard to break out of Normandy.
 On July 25, General “Blood 'n Guts” George S. Patton broke through—skillfully leading American armored divisions out of Normandy and across France.
 Within a month, American and British forces liberated Paris and were headed for Belgium and the German border.
 Meanwhile, the Soviets were pushing in from the east and by December, had even penetrated eastern Germany.
-Things looked terribly bleak for the Germans, especially because they were still enduring tremendous and demoralizing aerial bombardment from the Allies who had achieved air supremacy as early as 1942.
+Things looked terribly bleak for the Germans, especially because they were still enduring tremendous and demoralizing aerial bombardment from the Allies who had achieved air supremacy

 In the midst of such bliss, there was also great sorrow.
 As Allied soldiers started to close in on Germany, they began to stumble upon Nazi concentration camps-places Hitler had set up explicitly for the systematic extermination of Jewish people and others whom he deemed undesirable.
 Allied governments had come to know about Hitler's genocide early on in the war, but shamefully did very little to stop it.
 No one could truly understand the inhumanity of the Holocaust until Allied soldiers began to see the death camps first-hand.
-The Holocaust eventually claimed the lives of six million Jews and as many as seventeen million, total.

-“ ANDREW HIGGINS IS THE MAN WHO WON THE WAR FOR US.”—DWIGHT
+“ ANDREW HIGGINS IS THE MAN WHO WON THE WAR FOR US.”—DWIGHT D. EISENHOWER